humanitycodes/www/coursework/lessons/slides/sinatra-tdd-rspec-intro.md

 ## `describe` / `context`

 `describe` accepts a string or class.
 It is used to organize specs. `context` is an alias for `describe`, meaning they do exactly the same thing.
 People will use `describe` in some situations and `context` in others simply because it reads better.
-We essentially use them to build sentences, such as:
+We use them to build sentences, such as:

 ```
 StringHelpers#pluralize when the singular word is "cat" and the number is 0 returns "0 cats"